MicrosoftDocs/security/operations/respond-incident.md

 # Step 4.
 Respond to incident - JOEY C + AUSTIN

 This article guides you in addressing an incident using Microsoft Sentinel and Microsoft 365 to mitigate an incident.
-In this tutorial, we’ll look into a phishing attack and conduct an investigation to resolve the incident.
+In this tutorial, we'll look into a phishing attack and conduct an investigation to resolve the incident.

-INSERT ATTACK KILL CHAIN OF PHISHING
+INSERT IMAGE OF ATTACK KILL CHAIN OF PHISHING

 In this illustration: